The ‘Fucking Hippie’ in a hurry through the Himalaya

 Difficulties arise when one has changed to two

 I sleep the nights at most wonderful patches of Indian Himalaya.
-Finally I am in Nature, full and deep.
+Finally I am in nature, full and deep.
 Cars won’t pass often, sometimes not at all.
 Once I am surrounded by hundreds of curious goats, I am being watched by a sheep dog and I cook on cow dung.
 Make natural fires and gathering wood.
 This is in the middle of an unspoiled environment with people quite pure and absolutely well intended.
 Life is basic, and I copy them for some time.
-I don’t get to wash myselves for days on end.
+I don’t get to wash my self for days on end.
 This is what I longed for, this is me.
 But I forgot one very important matter, one which I could not foresee: I am not the traveler anymore, I am not the living being anymore.
 I am a cycling-tourist on holiday.
 I am not blaming anyone, fact is that I am not enjoying.
-My direction is gone by cycling a loop in the mighty Himalaya.
-The European mindset which has to do a lot in a certain time-limit is in conflict with the limitless Earth wanderer.
+My direction is gone by cycling a loop in the mighty Himalaya with a companion.
+The European mindset which has to do a lot in a certain time-limit is in conflict with the limitless earth wanderer.

 ‘You can not have everything you want…’